jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 3. Receive training in advanced statistical techniques (e.g., multilevel modeling, structural equation modeling, response surface analysis), R and Mplus, and the latest open science practices;
 4. Think deeply about issues of measurement (e.g., how can we best measure morality?) and validity;
 5. Have the freedom to design your own studies, as well as contribute to larger data collections and use existing rich, multi-method datasets.

+## Two Options for Joining the Lab

+I will be a faculty mentor for the graduate programs in (1) Psychological and Brain Sciences and (2) Computational and Data Sciences.

+### Psychological and Brain Sciences
+If you are accepted into the program, you would be admitted directly into my lab.
+You can learn more about the graduate program [here](https://psych.wustl.edu/graduate-program) and read about the application process [here](https://psych.wustl.edu/apply).
+The application deadline is **December 1st, 2021**.
+### Computational and Data Sciences:
+This is a great opportunity for students who are seeking more intensive training in data science methods, while acquiring domain expertise in psychology.
+After rotations in Year 1, you may choose to work with me as your faculty mentor.
+I'd be especially excited to work with a student who is interested in the personality compatibility questions I outline [here](https://jessiesun.me/research/socialinteractions/), or more generally, in using machine learning methods to develop personalized well-being interventions.
+You can learn more about the graduate program [here](https://datasciences.wustl.edu/) and read about the application process [here](https://datasciences.wustl.edu/application-support/).
+The application deadline is **December 15, 2021**.

 ## Selection Criteria